Travel guide Nîmes

 All your salads, indeed all your meals, are topped with olive oil.

-You were lucky enough to be a gladiator in the Nîmes arena.
+You've been lucky enough to play a gladiator in the arena at Nîmes.

 In your youth, you fancied yourself an adventurer, canoeing the Gardon gorges and the Collias waterfalls.